Hu-Chuang/Hu-Chuang.github.io/_pages/about.md

   - /about.html
 ---

-Assistant Professor
+Postdoctoral Researcher
-School of Computer Science, Wuhan University.
+State Key Laboratory of Internet of Things for Smart City, University of Macau.

 **Biography:**
-I am currently an Assistant Professor at [School of Computer Science](https://cs.whu.edu.cn/), [Wuhan University (WHU)](https://www.whu.edu.cn/).
+I am currently a Postdoctoral Researcher at [University of Macau (UM)}(https://www.um.edu.mo/).
 I got my B. Sc and M. Sc from Wuhan University, and Ph.
-D. from [the Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/), and prior to joining WHU, I was a Postdoctoral Researcher and Research Assistant professor at PolyU.
+D. from [the Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/), and prior to joining UM, I was a Postdoctoral Researcher and Research Assistant professor at PolyU.

-Email: handc[at]whu.edu.cn
+Email: Chuanghu[at]um.edu.cn

 **Research Interests:**
 Edge Learning, Distributed Computing, Data Analytics.